“Financing your passions – we will be speaking about retiring too early.

-Now that you finally get to live your passion, how do you go about financing your passions?
+Now that you finally get to live your passion, how do you go about financing it?

 That’s easy, you sell all the stuff you have accumulated.
 Get rid of it all.
 Keep a little bit of furniture and a bed for yourself, but most of the other stuff can go.
 But wait, some of it’s not even paid for yet!
 Your priority now is to find your own way out from under that burden so your life can begin.

-Some people have a lot of money, but no passion.
+Some people have a lot of money, but no passion … no purpose.
 These people wake up each day and count their money.
 They do this by making sure they didn’t lose any overnight, or that someone didn’t steal any of it, or to see if their investments went up or down.
 They hope to have enough money for when they get sick someday.
 After all, they’ll need all that money for their care.
-These people have money, but no passion.
+These people have money, but no purpose.
 They are already insolvent because everything they are focused on lacks passion.
 They are not living, they are existing.

 If you live to count your money instead of your worth to the world, you have already gone spiritually bankrupt.

-To avoid this you must find your passion and a way of financing your passions, free from the former trappings in your life.”
+To avoid this you must find your passion that contains your purpose and a way of financing your that, free from the former trappings in your life.”